 ISBE Board Goal: All students are supported by highly prepared and effective teachers and school leaders.
-The Strategic Plan was used to identify specific areas of professional development identified through the PFA audit include training in the area of autism, blended preschool, positive behavior strategies, ECRES and providing related service in a blended model.
+The Strategic Plan was used to identify specific areas of professional development needed for preschool staff to serve students with disabilities.
+Specific areas of professional development identified through the PFA audit include training in the area of autism, blended preschool, positive behavior strategies, ECRES and providing related service in a blended model.
 Parent support and education remains a focus for the preschool program.
 The early childhood program within the North Boone CUSD 200 will utilize the funding to cover salaries for preschool screenings.